Dilpunjab/comparing_algorithm/readme.md

 Build the project <br/>
 Run the project from run tab. <br/> <br/>

-#Presentation / Demo<br/>
+# Presentation / Demo
 I have a youtube Video of presentation and how to run the project.<br/><br/>

 ## Why Zip file
-I was not able to upload all the files on github, so I zip the files and pushed files on GitHub
+I was not able to upload all the files on github, so I zip the files and pushed files on GitHub<br/>